wrandelshofer/UuidNCName/README.md

    and compress them into 4 bits.
 2. `variant-lex` is a 4-bit unsigned integer in big-endian order.<br>
    Extract bits 0x00000000_0000_0000_c000_000000000003 from the UUID, and compress them into 4 bits.
+(Shown as v0 and v1 in the diagram above).
 3. `data-lex` is a 120-bit unsigned integer in big-endian order.<br>
    Extract bits 0xffffffff_ffff_0fff_3fff_fffffffffffc from the UUID, and compress them into 120 bits.